 Climbing up Scales Fell to set up camp before sunset

-I have climbed Blencathra in the northern fells of the Lake District many times before so I already knew there was a flat patch of grass on top that was big enough to take a tent but had never actually camped up there.
-I have always wanted to though.
-All I needed was a promising forecast with very little wind – I would really struggle to put my tent up in a blowing gale – and I’d give it a go.
+I have climbed Blencathra in the northern fells of the Lake District many times before and had spotted a flat patch of grass on top that was big enough to take a tent.
+Having wanted to camp up there for ages I was on the lookout for a promising forecast with very little wind before giving it a go.

-With autumn very definitely set in and having had a few days of clear nights followed by misty mornings.
+September had arrived, summer had been overtaken by autumn and we’d had a few days of clear nights followed by misty mornings.
 With a very still night forecast a camping trip there was very definitely in order.

-So it was that I parked at Scales one evening a couple of hours before sunset.
+And so it was that I parked at the hamlet of Scales one evening a couple of hours before sunset.
 From there I set off up the trudge over Scales Fell to the summit.
 Normally I’d avoid this relatively dull route up Blencathra but as I was carrying all my camping and photography kit I wasn’t going to try anything more exciting.

 Despite the dull skies overhead I couldn’t help but hurry because people on their way down told me the top was clear and the views were something special.
 And it turned out they were right.

 First things, first though: sort my accommodation out.
-There are a few patches of grass big enough to take a tent on the ridge but I chose the one closest to the trig point: definitely one of the better views I’ve had from my tent.
+There are a few patches of grass big enough to take a tent on the ridge and I chose the one closest to the trig point.
+With no wind it was a straightforward task.

-Having sorted that I had about thirty minutes of daylight to play with, so I wandered the length of Blencathra’s summit ridge, recceing locations for the following morning’s photography.
+Having sorted that I had about thirty minutes of daylight to play with so I wandered the length of Blencathra’s summit ridge, checking out locations for the following morning’s photography.
 I’m not the sharpest pencil first thing in the day so always try to have a clear plan in my head as to what I will do given various weather conditions.

 And then I had time to settle down, chill out (and it was chilly!) and watch the last of the sunset.
 Actually I realised I wasn’t alone at this point as there were a number of bats flitting around but they didn’t seem that bothered about the fantastic view.

 Oh, one other thing – Blencathra is hard!
 With very little spongy grass to pitch a tent on, that was one hard surface to sleep on, even with a sleeping mat!

 Spectacular dawn from the summit ridge Blencathra